DPDisc: From Factoid Questions to Data Product Requests for Open-World Data Product Discovery over Tables and Text: Introduction

+However, constructing one from scratch presents substantial hurdles.
+First, real-world data lakes involve heterogeneous modalities (tables and text) where the boundaries of a coherent ``data product'' are often ambiguous.
+Second, authentic \textbf{ Data Product Requests (DPRs)} capture high-level analytical intent rather than explicit retrieval instructions, requiring complex reasoning to map abstract goals to concrete assets.
+Consequently, manual annotation is prohibitively expensive; asking experts to identify semantically related assets across vast corpora and validate their sufficiency is unscalable, making direct construction impractical.

-To address this gap, we propose repurposing traditional table–text QA datasets to construct new benchmarks for data product discovery.
-Rather than focusing on single-table QA, we reinterpret these resources at the table level.
-By clustering similar QA pairs across multiple tables and their associated passages, we simulate broader data products.
-We then generate high-level \textbf{Data Product Requests (DPRs)} that abstract away from the low-level questions, while the associated tables and passages serve as ground-truth data products.
-This reframing enables us to systematically transform QA datasets into DPR benchmarks, providing a cost-effective, scalable alternative to manual construction.
+To bridge this gap, we propose a systematic methodology that repurposes existing table-text QA datasets to construct benchmarks for the data product discovery task.
+These datasets—such as HybridQA~\cite{chen2020hybridqa}—already contain rich, human-curated alignments between natural language queries, focal tables, and supporting text passages.
+Our key insight is to reinterpret these granular resources at the level of data products.
+By clustering semantically related QA pairs, we synthesize coherent collections of tables and passages that simulate realistic data products.
+We then employ Large Language Models (LLMs) to generate~\cite{wang2023self, yu2023metamath, li2023starcoder, xu2023wizardlm} high-level DPRs that abstract away from individual questions, treating the clustered assets as the ground truth.
+This approach effectively transforms existing QA resources into a large-scale, principled benchmark for data product discovery, avoiding the prohibitive costs of manual annotation.

-\textbf{Contributions.} Our work makes four key contributions: (1) formalizing the task of data product retrieval, mapping high-level NL requests (DPRs) to tables and passages; (2) introducing a pipeline that automatically constructs aligned DPR–data product pairs from QA datasets; (3) instantiating the first large-scale Data Product benchmark, derived from HybridQA, TAT-QA, and ConvFinQA with full provenance; and (4) establishing baselines and outlining key challenges for semantically aware data product discovery.
+\textbf{Contributions.} Our work makes three key contributions: (1) We propose \textbf{\framework}, an automated pipeline that repurposes table-text QA datasets into data product discovery benchmarks through clustering, refinement, LLM-based generation, and multi-phase validation.
+(2) We construct \textbf{\benchmark}, the first large-scale benchmark for data product discovery over hybrid table-text corpora, comprising 13,076 validated instances with full provenance to source data.
+(3) We establish baseline retrieval methods using sparse, dense, and hybrid approaches, demonstrating the feasibility of evaluation while revealing current limitations and opportunities for future research.